sph-mn/sph-sc-lib/readme.md

 * one key/value association per line
 * key and values separated by space
 * values can be integers, reals or strings
-* associations can be nested by using two spaces of indentation in lines subsequent to keys
+* associations can be nested by using two spaces of indentation in lines subsequent to keys without value

 ~~~
 key1 0 1 2 3 4